Use the menu below to navigate the Casino or simply scroll down. Click on the floor plans to see larger versions.

 Jump to Section:

-The Pantry is also the only room at basement level to contain a door to the outside (the main door is opened from the passageway).
+The scullery is the only room at basement level to contain a door to the outside (the main door is opened from the passageway).
 Its location close to the long tunnel means that it was probably used as a route from the Casino to the tunnels opposite.

 From the front steps of the Casino, an idea of its original landscaped context can be glimpsed.
 Sheep grazed peacefully across the parkland that surrounded it.
 Stepping down and viewing the Casino from the ground below the front door, you can really see how it appears as a one-room temple from the outside, with a floor plan in the shape of a Greek cross.
 The windows are cleverly placed, and the stairways and floors that cross them disguised.
 From this angle, and by walking around the exterior, the statues can also be seen.
 At the front of the building stand Ceres and Bacchus, and at the back are Apollo and Venus.
 These represented the enjoyment and abundance that was intended for the Casino.
 The urns on the roof (disguised chimneys) can also be seen from this angle.
 The lions that guard each corner are Egyptian in style.